hakan-krgn/spigot-injection/README.md

     @Subcommand(
             permission = "mycommand.use",
-            permissionMessage = "You don't have permission to use this command!", )
+            permissionMessage = "You don't have permission to use this command!"
+    )
     public void execute(@Executor CommandSender executor,
                         @CommandParam Player target,